Paddy Linden: Retirement

 After the 1991 Championship he retired over criticism after the Derry game in Celtic Park.
 He came back as a stand-in for the 1992 Dr McKenna Cup.
-Team manager Liam Stirrat pushed him out in the autum of 1991.
+Team manager Liam Stirrat pushed him out in the autumn of 1991.
 Linden was memorable for his dare-devil antics on the pitch, flying off the line, and was 37 in 1992, older than anyone else on the team.
 He assists younger players at his club.

 Awards

 Linden was the first Ulster player ever to get an All Star.
-He was Ballybay's first (and so far only) All Star and was inducted in to the Monaghan GAA Hall of Fame.
+He was Ballybay's first (and so far only) All Star and was inducted into the Monaghan GAA Hall of Fame.